Definition/General

 Rare Variants:

--Primary CNS DLBCL
+-Primary CNS DLBCL (brain/eye involvement)

--Primary cutaneous DLBCL
+-Primary cutaneous DLBCL, leg type

 -Intravascular DLBCL

--Plasmablastic lymphoma
+-Plasmablastic lymphoma (HIV-associated)

--ALK-positive DLBCL.
+-ALK-positive DLBCL

 Sample Pathology Report